xm-emaxwell/xm-labs-salesforce-casealert/README.md

 # Salesforce - Case Alert
 This is a one-way integration with Salesforce that will trigger an xMatters flow when a case is created.
-It can be used along with the builtin xMatters Salesforce steps to create a closed-loop integration.
+It can be used along with the builtin xMatters Salesforce steps to create a closed-loop integration.  **It can also be modifed to send on case update, but please read the warnings.**

-Salesforce will send the xMatters flow the case information along with getting details for the associated Salesforce account, case creator, case owner, and case modifier.
-It can also be modified to process Salesforce sObject custom fields.
+Salesforce will send the xMatters flow the case information along with details for the associated Salesforce account, case creator, case owner, and case modifier.
+The xMatters HTTP Trigger can also be modified to process Salesforce sObject custom fields.

-This integration can also be used as an example to building other integrations from triggers on other actions or sObjects in Salesforce.

 [![Disclamer](https://raw.githubusercontent.com/xmatters/xMatters-Labs/master/media/disclaimer.png)](https://support.xmatters.com/hc/en-us/community/topics)